derekpeterson/yelp-awesome-project/README.md

 yelp-awesome-project
 ====================

-SI 601 at University of Michigan School of Information
+Project for SI 601 at University of Michigan School of Information

+**TODO**
+Move from JSON files to relational database?